-- NQF #0007 NCQA Supplemental Items for CAHPS 4.0 Adult Questionnaire.
-This measure addresses the cultural competency of providers, but is no longer being maintained by the measure steward while a new measure is under development.

-- NQF #0201 Pressure Ulcer Prevalence (hospital acquired).
-This measure was retired by the measure steward and is no longer being maintained.

-- NQF #0554 Medication Reconciliation

-Post-Discharge.
-This measure is no longer

-being maintained as an individual measure.

-This measure is now combined with

-another measure from the Family-NQF

-measure #0097 Medication Reconciliation

-Post-Discharge.

-- NQF #0692 CAHPS Nursing Home Survey: Long-Stay Resident Instrument; NQF #1902 Clinician/Groups Health Literacy Practices Based on the CAHPS Item Set for Addressing Health Literacy; and NQF #1909 Medical Home System Survey.
+- MAP recommends the removal of NQF #0007 NCQA Supplemental Items for CAHPS 4.0 Adult Questionnaire because the measure steward is no longer maintaining the measure. - MAP recommends the removal of NQF #0201 Pressure Ulcer Prevalence (hospital acquired) because the measure was retired by the measure steward and is no longer being maintained. - MAP recommends the removal of NQF #0554 Medication Reconciliation Post-Discharge since this measure is no longer being maintained as an individual measure.
+This measure is now combined with another measure from the Family-NQF measure #0097 Medication Reconciliation Post-Discharge. - MAP recommends the removal of NQF #0692 CAHPS Nursing Home Survey: Long-Stay Resident Instrument; NQF #1902 Clinician/Groups Health Literacy Practices Based on the CAHPS Item Set for Addressing Health Literacy; and NQF #1909 Medical Home System Survey.
 NQF #0692 and NQF #1902 are no longer maintained by the measure steward, and NQF #1909 was withdrawn from re-endorsement consideration by the measure steward.
-MAP recognizes that removal of these measures results in gap areas related to experience of care, health literacy, and patientcentered medical homes.
-MAP encourages innovation in the development of performance measures for experience of care across all